AbisheikRaj/SmartTutor/README.md

 # SmartTutor (Vguru)
 * Vguru(SmartTutor) is a web application developed under the requirements of Virtusa Corporation.
 It is an E-Learning Platform which is used for Pre-Kindergarten students and also used for Entrance Exam students like JEE, NEET.
-This application have lots of videos about concepts like Maths and Science for classes 6 - 12, NEET syllabus, JEE syllabus and even rhymes videos for pre-kindergarten kids.
-The main focus of this application is to learn all things in one place.
-If I have separate organization like BYJU's or anyother learning platforms, I can make own videos by my staffs/professors and post it in this web application.
-But now i can get these videos from khan academy and vedantu platform.
+This application that helps students as a learning platform, that include language, specific subjects such as Maths, science and even better help student to focus on board subjects.

 * Technology Stacks